Fortune smiled on us for full three hours. The enemy were broke, dispersed and flying in all quarters….

 Falling back on the capital in the wake of the defeat at Brandywine Creek, Washington acted quickly to make good his considerable losses, ordering 2,500 Continentals down from Peekskill on the Hudson and appealing to the Patriot countryside for more militia.
 In the next two weeks nearly a thousand of the Line and more than two thousand militiamen from New Jersey and Maryland reached him.
 There was a good deal more marching and sparring than hard fighting now as Washington looked for an opportunity to strike Howe a telling blow.
 Moving south of the Schuylkill River in the middle of September, he thought he saw just such an opportunity to strike Howe’s left wing on the Lancaster Road twenty miles west of the city.
 The American army reached Warren Tavern a step ahead of the British, but Washington was slow in making his dispositions to attack.
 By the time he was ready to strike on 16 September, a two-day torrential rainstorm broke overhead.
 Besides soaking man and beast and turning the field into a quagmire, the rain ruined nearly every cartridge in the American army.
-(The Patriot forces, always badly equipped, carried their cartridges in defective boxes.)
 Thus disarmed, there was nothing for Washington to do but fall back across the river.
 More trouble was ahead, and this was no act of God or nature, but aggressive action on the part of the British and costly carelessness on the part of the Americans.
 When Washington fell back with the bulk of his army, he left Anthony Wayne behind at Paoli to “hang on” and harass Howe’s left.
 Howe dealt with Wayne with savage swiftness.
 On 21 September in the dead of night a British detachment under Major General James Grey fell on Wayne’s sleeping camp.
 Determined to make his surprise absolute, Grey ordered his men to remove the flints from their muskets and carry the fight completely at the point of the bayonet.
 Many Americans never woke from their final slumber, bayoneted in their bedrolls as Grey’s battalions overwhelmed the camp in a single rush.
 Wayne lost 300 in killed and wounded and another 100 captured.
 Those taken were lucky merely to be prisoners of war, for there was little quarter in the disaster that Americans remembered as the “Paoli Massacre.”
 Wayne gathered up his survivors and pushed north as fast as they could go; “No Flint” Grey’s command lost but eight men.

 For the American cause, fresh trouble now followed on the heels of disaster.
-On 22 September Howe was in motion again.
-He drew Washington ten miles up the Schuylkill and feinted at the American right.
+On 22 September Howe was in motion again, drawing Washington ten miles up the Schuylkill and feinted at the American right.
 While Washington stood flatfooted for a time, Howe simply backtracked under cover of darkness, crossed the river at Fatland Ford, and marched unopposed into the Patriot capital on 26 September.
 Howe had clearly out-marched and out-maneuvered Washington once more.
 What he had won was less clear.
 Congress, learning that Howe’s approach was imminent, simply packed up shop, moved the government to York, and went back to work.
 The fact was that the destruction of Washington’s army was the key to suppressing the rebellion, not the capture of the capital, and despite two stinging defeats in September that army was very much alive and well.
 American morale was also lifted when news of Burgoyne’s first stinging defeat at Freeman’s Farm came down from the north country.
 As for Howe, now that he had captured the capital, he had no very good idea what to do with it.
 In fact, so long as Americans held the forts on the lower Delaware, Howe would have difficulty reinforcing and resupplying his army deep in the enemy’s country.
 This was not New York where the British fleet had absolute control of the harbor.
 When Benjamin Franklin in Paris heard that Howe had captured Philadelphia, he simply shook his head and said, “No, Philadelphia has captured Howe!”

 The shrewd old printer turned revolutionary could not be far wrong, for Howe had in a sense put himself in Washington’s boots: now he was compelled to defend a city vulnerable to attack from several quarters, both within and without.
 His largest detachment, 9,000-strong, he posted at Germantown on the east bank of the Schuylkill and five miles to the north.
 Since his supplies for the immediate future would have to lumber slowly overland from Head of Elk, he sent another 3,000 troops south to secure that line.
 Four battalions remained in the city proper, and two more he dispatched to Billingsport twelve miles downriver in what he hoped would be the first stage of opening the Delaware to the fleet.
 Washington by this time had withdrawn to a position twenty-five miles west of the city behind Skippack Creek.
 There he gathered intelligence and pondered his next move.
 He liked what he saw on his map: William Howe had scattered his army all over it.
 It was an invitation for Washington to fall on some isolated part of it with his whole force.
 If he moved swiftly and skillfully enough, he might achieve another Trenton, this time on a large scale.
-To that end, he began planning a surprise attack against Howe’s largest detachment now in a loose line at Germantown.
-The sleepy little market town was about to become a battlefield.
+To that end, he began planning a surprise attack against Howe’s largest detachment now in a loose line at Germantown, a sleepy little market community that was about to become a battlefield.

 Washington put his columns in motion from Skippack Creek under cover of darkness on 3 October.
 A march of some dozen miles brought them to their jumping-off positions outside Germantown where they rested on their arms and waited for first light.
-It was perhaps not an auspicious dawn for the Patriot cause.
-As one remembered, the sun rose in a dense fog that wrapped “the whole countryside in a ghostly, glowing pall.”
+As one Patriot remembered, the sun rose in a dense fog that wrapped “the whole countryside in a ghostly, glowing pall.”
 At five o’clock the four columns stepped out with orders for an assault by “bayonets without firing.”
 Conway’s brigade of Sullivan’s division made first contact, driving in redcoat pickets on the Skippack Road near Mount Airy and pushing ahead smartly.
 British light infantry and the 40th Regiment turned out briskly enough to meet the advancing Americans, but Sullivan’s whole division was beginning to get into the fight, and the Americans now had the pleasant experience of seeing the backs of scarlet coats.
 Lord Howe, hearing the rattle of musketry, rushed to the front.
 It is possible that his head was as foggy as the morning, for one British officer reported that he had been up all night drinking and gambling at the faro table.
 It is certain that he misunderstood what was unfolding here.
 Riding among the rereating redcoats, he shouted, “For shame, for shame, Light Infantry!… Form!
 Form!
 It’s only a scouting party.”
 Just then a shower of American grapeshot tore overhead, and at least one light infantryman reported a grim satisfaction at seeing his commander so vividly proved wrong.

 Indeed, Howe was not quick to see that Washington was now bearing down on him in force.
 While Howe was trying to sort out his broken lines on the Skippack Road, Greene’s column came crashing down the Limekiln Road to Howe’s right and broke it with a sudden shock.
 In Greene’s lines were many of Wayne’s survivors, and they were swift and savage in exacting their revenge for the bloody affair at Paoli.
 As one Briton recalled, “had we not retreated when we did we should all have been taken and killed.”
 The battle was but an hour old and the British were falling back, not in panic but in some disorder.
 It looked as if Sullivan and Greene could now drive ahead to their juncture in the British rear.
 But great battles often turn on small accidents.
 As the British fell back along the Skippack Road, they found the massive stone mansion of Benjamin Chew in their rear.
 Six companies of the 40th were quick to occupy it, turn it into a fortress, and pour a punishing fire into Sullivan’s advance.
 Some of Sullivan’s men simply swept by the obstacle and pushed on, but much of his division along with Stirling’s reserve now bogged down while the Americans set to work to dislodge the determined redcoats.
 The logical move would be to simply hold the place with a detachment and push on with the attack thus far so successful.
 But bookish Henry Knox in conference with Washington argued that it “would be unmilitary to leave a castle in our rear.”
 So the fight for the Chew House went on.
 Light artillery was pushed forward but it was too light to have any effect on the massive stonework; a summons to surrender went out but its bearer was shot down despite the white flag he carried; attempts to set fire to the basement came to nothing but casualties.
 In the end, Washington ordered a battalion to hold the place and Sullivan to push on to his juncture with Greene.